Alburnoides rossicus: Taxonomy

 Alburnoides rossicus was first formally described as Alburnoides bipunctatus rossicus in 1924 by the Russian geographer and biologist Lev Semyonovich Berg with its type locality given as the Dnieper and Volga rivers in Russia.
 This taxon has been regarded as a subspecies of the schneider (A. bipunctatus) but is now accepted as a separate valid species.
 The genus Alburnoides is classified in the subfamily Leuciscinae of the family Leuciscidae.

 Etymology

 Alburnoides rossicus belongs to the genus Alburnoides, this name suffixes -oides on to the genus name Alburnus, which is Latin for whitefish but also refers to the bleak, a name which means pale in English, in reference to the pale non lustrous colour of Alburnus alburnus.
 The suffix -oides is used to indicate that this taxon is similar to Alburnus, with the type species of the Alburnoides being Alburnus maculatus.
 The specific name, rossicus, means "belonging to Russia", the type locality.

 Identification

-Alburnoides rossicus is similar to the schneider A. bipunctatus but a morphological anaylysis showed that features such as the pharyngeal teeth, meristics and other morphological characters in combination clustered together and separately from the Danubian specimens of the schneider.
+Alburnoides rossicus is similar to the schneider A. bipunctatus but a morphological analysis showed that features such as the pharyngeal teeth, meristics and other morphological characters in combination clustered together and separately from the Danubian specimens of the schneider.